 As I start to explore the world of wild edibles, our common dandelion is the perfect place to start.
 Spring has come upon us quickly and dandelions are starting to make their appearance in yards, fields and sidewalk cracks, whether they are welcomed or not.
 They are plentiful and familiar – these ‘weeds’ likely make an appearance in many childhood memories.
-Dandelion is a nutritious food and herbalists refer to it as a powerful medicine with an especially important role in women’s health.
+Dandelion root has many benefits and this nutritious food is referred to by herbalists as a powerful medicine with an especially important role in women’s health.

 Leaves– Dandelion leaves are a source of vitamins and minerals including potassium, calcium, magnesium, iron and vitamins A, B and C. The leaves of the dandelion have been used by herbalists as a diuretic to help the body eliminate excess water through the kidneys.

 Root – Dandelion root is used by herbalists to help support the liver and kidneys in ridding the body of waste products, including dietary toxins, drugs, synthetic hormones and metabolic byproducts.
 Herbalists also use dandelion root for treating allergies, hay fever, gout, PMS, arthritis, hives, acne, and psoriasis.
 The roots are high in a compound called inulin, a fibre and potent prebiotic food which helps feed our friendly gut bacteria and can help stabilize sugar levels.
 See my post Five Ways To A Health Gut – Prebiotics, Probiotics and Fermentation.